• Skip to primary navigation

 How to roll out pasta sheets with a machine.

 Flatten a piece of dough with your hand and then pass it through the widest setting of your machine.
 On mine it is 7 on others it may be 1.
 Then fold the dough into three and pass it though the same setting again (see photos in post).
 Cut the end of the sheet to make it straight and repeat.
 Next pass the dough sheet through the next setting ( 6 or 2) without folding.
 I continue until my no 3 (could be 5 on another machine).
 Then if I want thinner sheets, I use a rolling pin.
+The pasta sheets are the right thickness when you can just see your fingers through the sheet,

 Keyword authentic Italian pasta recipe, cannelloni, homemade pasta, manicotti